LiamAllen/portfolio/README.md

 https://github.com/LiamAllen/ReactToDo

-ReactToTo is a simple todo app using React.JS as a frontend, and ExpressJS as a backend API.
+ReactToTo is a simple todo app using ReactJS as a frontend, and ExpressJS as a backend API.
 Users can create, delete, and view todo items in their list.